Westinghouse Electric & Asbestos Exposure

 - Turbine maintenance workers

-In addition, electrical workers who performed duties at a number of sites across the country may have been at risk from Westinghouse products.
+In addition, electrical workers who performed duties at numerous sites across the country may have been exposed to Westinghouse products.

-Turbines are one of the most recognized sources of exposure among Naval workers and veterans, as the military did not prohibit the use of asbestos in its product until well into the twentieth century.
+“For example, turbines are one of the most recognized sources of asbestos exposure among Naval workers and veterans, as the military did not prohibit the use of asbestos in its products until well into the twentieth century.”

 Sources